DrShushen/climb/docs/installation.md

         * Make sure th `model` field matches the model type you deployed in the Azure OpenAI Portal.
         * Make sure the `api_version` field matches one of the [versions available](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#api-specs), it is best practice to use the latest version available.
         * The `name` field can be anything you want, it is used to identify the model in the UI.
     ```

+    At the end of the configuration, your repo directory should looks something like this:
+    ```bash
+    climb/
+    ├─ config_examples/
+    ├─ docs/
+    ├─ ...
+    ├─ tests/
+    .coveragerc
+    .gitignore
+    ...
+    .env  # Or, keys.env.
+The main configuration file. az_openai_config.yml  # If using Azure OpenAI Service, its configuration file.
+    ...
+    setup.py
+    tox.ini
+    ```

 (updating-climb)=